csilvestro/publix_clone/README.md

     - Deployed Application

-### Duplicate the following layouts - Mobile Layouts.
+### Mobile Layouts
 We will work on desktop later.
 <img src="/src/images/Landing_Mobile.jpg" width="300">
 <img src="/src/images/Nav_Mobile.png " width="300">
 <img src="/src/images/SingleProd_Mobile.png" width="300">

-## Dependencies:
+## Dependencies
-styled-components
+- styled-components
-react-router-dom
+- react-router-dom
-hooks-useContext - To work along with my files I used this tutorial.
+- hooks-useContext - To work along with my files I used this tutorial.
 This is so that you can follow along with what I have here for our project. https://www.youtube.com/watch?v=HptuMAUaNGk